Phoenix Immigration Attorney

 Adjustment of Status

-If you are already in the United States, you may be eligible to stay in the U.S. and apply for another immigration status – effectively adjusting your status.
+If you are already lawfully in the United States, then you may be eligible to stay in the in the country and apply for another immigration status – thereby adjusting your status.
 Adjusting your status in the U.S. has certain benefits, such as attending your interview at the USCIS field office of your home state.
 Certain eligibility requirements must be met to qualify for adjustment of status.
-For starters, you must have entered the U.S. lawfully and maintained your lawful status for the entire duration. (unless certain exception applies).
-Individuals who qualify to adjust their status may also qualify for work authorization.
+For starters, you must have entered the U.S. lawfully and maintained your lawful status for the entire duration. (certain exceptions may applies).
+Individuals who qualify to adjust their status may also qualify for work authorization while their adjustment of status application is pending.

 Consult a citizenship and green card lawyer to understand how to adjust your status.